 Your smartwatch knows your resting heart rate.
 Your fitness tracker logs your sleep cycles.
 Your glucose monitor shares data with an app on your phone.
-Millions of Americans now wear devices that collect extraordinarily intimate health information around the clock, but most users have no idea where that data goes after it leaves their wrist.
+Millions of Americans now wear devices that collect intimate health information around the clock, but most users have no idea where that data goes after it leaves their wrist.

 The legal framework governing wearable health devices and biometric data privacy is still catching up to the technology.
 But that does not mean consumers are without rights.
-Laws like the Illinois Biometric Information Privacy Act (BIPA) and the California Consumer Privacy Act (CCPA) are giving individuals real tools to hold companies accountable when their most personal data is mishandled, sold, or exposed.
+Laws like the Illinois Biometric Information Privacy Act (BIPA) and the California Consumer Privacy Act (CCPA) are giving individuals real tools to hold companies accountable when their most personal data is mishandled.
 If you have ever worn a fitness tracker, smartwatch, continuous glucose monitor, or any health-sensing wearable, this article explains what you can do if those rights have been violated.

-Health and biometric data is not like a leaked email address.
 Once your biometric profile exists in the wild, it cannot be changed.
 You can get a new password.
 You cannot get new fingerprints.
 You cannot change your unique cardiac signature.
 The permanence of biometric data makes its exposure categorically more harmful than most other privacy violations.

 Concerned Your Wearable Data Privacy Rights Have Been Violated?
 Contact The Lyon Firm today for a free, confidential case evaluation.
 Our attorneys handle BIPA claims and health data privacy cases nationwide.